 In another roasting tray, toss the butternut squash with some salt, pepper, the remaining thyme and some more rapeseed oil.
 After the beetroots have roasted for 20 mins, put the squash into the oven for 30 mins, then scatter with the pumpkin seeds and pop back in the oven for 10 mins more, during which time the seeds will puff up and go crispy.
 Remove from the oven and allow to cool.

 Drain the lentils then place in a pan with double the volume of water, a bay leaf and a large pinch of salt.
 Cook for about 30 mins, until tender.
 Drain, rinse and toss with a little rapeseed oil and 1 tbsp elderberry vinegar.

 Peel the remaining beetroot and slice very finely into ice cold water.
 Put the kale into a bowl, pour over ½ tbsp rapeseed oil, then season.
 Massage the oil into the kale until the leaves darken and become more floppy.

 Now assemble your salad.
 Lay some raw and roasted beetroot on the plates along with the squash and crispy pumpkin seeds.
-Toss the kale with the lentils, herbs and some more of the vinegar and top with the beets and squash.
-Divide the goat’s cheese between the plates and dress with the blackberries, pumpkin seeds and a little vinegar.
+Toss the kale with the lentils, herbs and some more of the vinegar place on top.
+Divide the goat’s cheese between the plates and dress with the blackberries and a little vinegar.

 Image: John Holdship